 Tuition-free Credit Courses for Personal Enrichment

 Senior Adult Learners over the age of 60 can take LCCC Credit courses tuition-free (credit) for your own personal enrichment.
+The Senior Adult Fee Waiver Program is offered at Audit Grade option only.
 Registration takes place the third day of class each semester.
-Participation is limited to one class at a time.
 See Academic Calendar for registration dates.

 The process below is for credit courses only.
 Continuing education courses for senior adults are available through the Center for Lifelong Learning.

 Complete the LCCC Application if you have never applied or have never completed an LCCC credit course.

 Apply to LCCC.